-The Project accesses water in the Kununurra region in Western Australia.
-Water supply and infrastructure in this area is provided through the Ord River Irrigation Co-operative (Co-operative) of which Sandalwood Properties (in its personal capacity) is a member and holds shares in the Co-operative.
+The Project accesses water in:

+- the Kununurra region in Western Australia water supply and infrastructure in this area is provided through the Ord River Irrigation Co-operative (Co-operative) of which Sandalwood Properties (in its personal capacity) is a member and holds shares in the Co-operative.
 As a member, Sandalwood Properties is entitled to certain annual water usage volumes.
 Fixed charges and volumetric charges are payable for the ongoing water usage and infrastructure provided by the Co-operative.
+The arrangement is on arms' length terms; and - the Burdekin region in Northern Queensland water and infrastructure is supplied by SunWater.
+Fixed charges and volumetric charges are payable for the ongoing water usage and infrastructure provided by SunWater.
 The arrangement is on arms' length terms.